JagodaT/circuit-designs/README.md

 them are powered by 9V single supply.
 Bypassing circuit is omitted (a true bypass using a 3PDT should do it).
 The designs are constrained by the availability of components in my area (which is less than I would like).
-As a result, expect lots of homemade Vactrols.
+As a result, expect lots of homemade Vactrols and no JFETs.

 ## Stuff I’ve built